Company formation in Poland

 Experienced team

-Qualified and competent personnel are responsible for maintaining a high level of legal and accounting services.
-The strength of our team is experienced legal, corporate and financial services and accountants, who are authorized by the Minister of Finance of the Republic of Poland to provide accounting services.
+The qualified and competent personnel ensure a high level of legal and accounting services.
+The strength of our team is experienced legal, corporate, and financial services, and accountants authorized by the Minister of Finance of the Republic of Poland to provide accounting services.

 Flexibility

-Our company provides legal services in Poland according to the requests of our clients.
-The services we offer are tailored to the needs and expectations of our customers.
-We also find the best solutions for cooperation.
-In order to support our services, we constantly cooperate with external auditors, lawyers and tax consultants.
+Our Company provides legal services within the territory of Poland, in accordance with our clients’ needs.
+The scope of services offered is prepared with regard to the needs and expectations of our customers.
+We also seek solutions for optimal cooperation.
+To provide our services at the highest level, we continually cooperate with external auditors, lawyers, and tax consultants.

 100% privacy

-We take full responsibility for the services we provide and guarantee the confidentiality of our customers.
-Personal data provided by customers when registering a company or providing other legal services is used exclusively for these purposes.
-All provided information is stored on protected media.
+We take full responsibility for the services provided and guarantee confidentiality for our customers.
+Personal data provided by the customers in the registration of the company and other legal services are used only for these purposes.
+All information provided is stored on protected media.
 For us, it is very important to keep our clients’ privacy on a high level on the basis of our GDPR policy.

 Individual approach